 Families Squabble Over Inheritances

-When grandparents pass away, siblings should agree: "There is nothing in the estate that is worth quarreling over.
-If I take possession of something that you wanted, let me know and I will give it to you."
+When grandparents pass away, siblings should agree that there is nothing in the estate that is worth quarreling over.
 Unfortunately, some families aren't able to pull this off.

 When Grandparents Decline to Help Grandchildren

 The stereotypical image of grandparents as wildly indulgent isn't true for many grandparents, who may have grown up in a more frugal time.
 For example, many grandparents help pay for college for their grandchildren, but others may decline, feeling that the grandchild isn't taking college seriously or has chosen an overpriced institution of learning.

 Solution: Grandparents are not obligated to give money to grandchildren.